marcsopranzi/kafka_stream/README.md

 Once you have cloned the repo you can execute the "setup_env" and this will install the needed dependencies to run the project locally.

 ## Execution
 Kafka and Cassandra come available as Docker images and can be launched with `docker-compose up`.
 After a moment if you run `docker ps` you should see 3 containers running: Cassandra, Zookeeper and Bootstrap server.
-To create your own topics and database you can log into the kafka container and create a topic.
+To create your own topics and database you can log into the Kafka container and create a topic.
 You can find notes on how to quickly get started with this [Kafka guide](https://kafka.apache.org/quickstart).
-You can log into the Cassandra image with `cassandra` as both username and password.
+You can log into the Cassandra image using `cassandra` as both username and password.
 You can update your hosts, ports and names inside the `config.py` Once done you can start your producer with `python3 producer.py` and kick off your consumer with `spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0,com.datastax.spark:spark-cassandra-connector_2.12:3.0.0 consumer_spark.py`.

 ## Notes